PiggyAwesome/Collatz-Conjecture/README.md

 # Collatz-Conjecture
 Python program for testing if a number obeys the Collatz Conjecture (3N + 1).
-Program made by @bluwytriestocode and @PiggyAwesome (Me).
+Program made by @bluwo and @PiggyAwesome (Me).
 ## Step 1:
 Install requests: `pip3 install requests`